 What is asset tracking software?

 Asset tracking software is a digital solution that helps organizations identify, monitor, and manage the location, status, and usage of their assets.
-It’s designed to improve visibility, reduce losses, and ensure that assets are available and functional when needed.
+At its core, it answers a simple question: what do we own, where is it, and what condition is it in?

 Why do you need IT asset tracking software?